mariehuynh/whiteeye/README.md

 ## Current state

 We are happy to report that this app has accurately categorized images that were inconclusive to humans.
 And by humans, I mean our team and concerned parents on the internet who posted photos before getting a formal diagnosis.
 In that regard, this weekend project was a success.
 There is still much to do, however.

+Note also that the PayPal Donate button is in sandbox mode and thus will not operate.

 ## Future work